pfriedland/aws-google-proxy/README.md

 ![alt text](https://github.com/pfriedland/aws-google-proxy/blob/master/cloudformation-template-capabilities.png)

-After the CloudFormation stack completes, go to the Outputs Tab to see the URL for the proxy server:
+After the CloudFormation stack completes, go to the `Outputs` tab to see the URL for the proxy server:

 ![alt text](https://github.com/pfriedland/aws-google-proxy/blob/master/cloudformation-stack-outputs.png)